XNLFutureTechnologies/rk3566_core_builds/README.md

+# Do not use this fork for your projects, etc

+I would recommend you to <strong>NOT</strong> use this fork of these core-builds!
+The only reason I have forked it, is that I can easily make changes, modifiactions and do pull-requests with the original developer of this repository.
+So far all the modifications I have made have been pulled into the main repository, so there is absolutely no need to use my fork instead.
+Mine will most likely even fall behind with the original (because I basically only sync it when I want/need to update something and get it pulled).

+Therefor again: Please use the original repository instead: https://github.com/christianhaitian/rk3566_core_builds

 # Script to automate the build of various Libretro cores, Nxengine-evo, Retroarch, PPSSPP, ScummVM, Emulationstation-fcamod for use with RK3566 devices (such as the RG503)

 ### Assumptions: